 A good product/market fit

 This one is pretty self-explanatory.
-Producers should aim to appoint with carriers who offer the products their clients are looking for.
+Producers should aim to appoint with insurance carriers who offer the products their clients are looking for.
 For example, if you work as an insurance producer in a flood-prone state, you’ll want to get an appointment with at least one carrier that offers flood insurance.
 If a lot of your clients are getting married or starting a family, consider carriers with a wide range of life insurance options.
 Producers may also want to get an appointment with carriers whose product offerings provide opportunities to expand their business into new markets.

 Highly reputable and financially stable

 Insurance carriers have an obligation to pay customer claims, but unfortunately their ability to do so isn’t always a guarantee.
-And while unforeseen risks like catastrophic natural disasters can rock even the sturdiest of carriers, producers should aim to get appointments with carriers who have a proven track record of meeting their financial obligations.
+And while unforeseen risks like catastrophic natural disasters can rock even the sturdiest of carriers, producers should aim to get appointments with insurance carriers who have a proven track record of meeting their financial obligations.
 If the information is available, it’s never a bad idea to check a carrier’s score with a rating agency to better understand their financial strength.

 Able to offer an exceptional producer and client experience

 As an insurance producer, your income is directly tied to your ability to sell insurance products.
 When a carrier’s appointment process is rife with manual data entry and workflow silos, producers get stuck in onboarding limbo, unable to sell until the process is complete.
-To make things more efficient, carriers can leverage modern technology and automation in their onboarding and appointment processes.
+To make things more efficient, carriers can leverage insurance compliance technology and automation in their onboarding and appointment processes.
 Not only can modern insurtech help get producers ready to sell faster, it also shows a carrier’s commitment to offering a world-class producer experience.
 Talk about a green flag!

 And, with the producer experience dialed in, you’ll also want to think about what the carrier offers in the way of client experience.
 Do you want to sell products for a carrier that gives clients access to mobile apps, quick claims processing, and exceptional communication?
 Or one that makes it a nightmare for clients to report claims and get them paid?